meditationstuff/protocol_1/index.md

 * Learns to self-regulate; learns to give to itself 100% #somethingwrongwiththis
 * notice and allow the shape of the can't
 * What are the nth-order effects/&#8203;consequences of X and are each of those good or bad, and therefore X is permitted, forbidden, necessary/&#8203;obligatory. #maybeaddtosection
+* "Don't presume to know what you're trying to do/&#8203;accomplish/&#8203;achieve/&#8203;complete"  “may be inappropriate reification that ‘you‘ or ‘trying to do‘ anything, etc.“ the “whole thing” not just the i or the me separately but both together as a unified and covertly (or overtly or etc) #maybesectiontodo
+	* Ego presumptuously thinking it knows what the goal is
+	* “Don’t know what the goal is” (maybe cf. halting problem)
+	* Can’t [ultimateknow or presume to know
+	* Inadequacy of immediate and mediate desires/preferences; revealed/actual “ultimate” goal (distal or immediate/&#8203;incarnate); Implicit (immediate, mediate, ultimate) goal behind the meditation goal; Effortless/&#8203;de-involvement to unravel ~cohere/reveal \[\~\~\~\~false \~\~\~ultimate goals, constrained goals…]
+	* Deeper and deeper \[redo-to-undo-ing] layers of “goal-ing”, “angling internally” (“goals/plans/intentions figuring on”) and “meta-goal-ing” (figuring on to get better at goal-ing or to improve goals)
+	* #somethingwrongwiththis
+	* Simultaneous inside-outside view, input output deterministic reflective self-model cf. transpersonal—
+		* What’s going to make this guy (gender neutral) happy?
+Vs what’s going to make me happy ; duty of care, or not \[???”i” wants vs “me” wants] [What do I want versus what’s going to/will make this guy happy?]
+		* related aurobindo
+	* sensation-level like numinous rave bioluminescence
+* content warning nihilism adjacent: Nothing protects against impermanence.
+No way out, no later, all joy is here.And then, ironically, you can perhaps truly play for the first time.
+And also if you have more time for responsibilities, or whatever that enable play, because you are doing less things that are trying to do a perhaps impossible thing etc #somethingwrongwiththis
+* Misconceiving/&#8203;misembodying, like you need to generate a feeling or imagery of immensity, in order to conceive of something big.
+The sort of optimization and correction of this is a similar thing to naturalization.
+Also, where the future is CF no elsewhere.
+No else  when no self.
+These latter are sort of more broader conceptualization versions of kind of reconsider re-reconceptualization of phenomenology.
+Inc how goals phenomenologically, and work (dictated) #maybeaddtosectiontodo

 end "misc pith"